mrJTY/booking-clone-comp9900-capstone/diary/justin/justin.md

 - Added Swagger for API docs
 - Gave a demo for the team to get setup on their development environment.
 - Proposal doc submitted

+# Week 03-04
+- Refactored venues -> listings
+- Added `flask_login` to manager user sessions
+- Generated some fake data
+- Created `/mylistings` endpoint that returns listings owned by the currently logged in user